Best Portable RV Propane Heater

 - There have been rare cases of knobs getting stuck on their current settings

-- Could be considered expensive if you are looking for a smaller heater that is only used every so often
+- It could be considered expensive if you are looking for a smaller heater that is only used every so often.

 On the opposite end of the furnace game, as the option above, is the Suburban Dynatrail RV furnace.
 Heaters and furnaces are different as furnaces are more permanent and powerful.